ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 ### Pause and continue

-Any running Ballerina programs can be suspended immediately at the current execution line of the program, using the `pause` command in VSCode as shown below.
+Any running Ballerina programs can be suspended immediately at the current execution line of the program using the `pause` command in VS Code as shown below.
 With this feature, you are able to suspend (and resume) the remote VM resulting in a debug hit at the current execution line of the program.

 ![Debugger Pause/Resume Commands](/img/debugger-pause-resume-commands.gif)

-This feature will be useful in contexts where the program seems to be hanged due to blocking operations/infinite loops, and when you want to know the exact line that the program is waiting on.
+This feature will be useful in contexts where the program seems to be hanged due to blocking operations/infinite loops and when you want to know the exact line that the program is waiting on.

 ### Expression evaluation

-Ballerina expression evaluator allows evaluating Ballerina variables and expressions at runtime allowing them to be viewed when the IDE is in the break mode.
+Ballerina expression evaluator allows evaluating Ballerina variables and expressions at runtime by allowing them to be viewed when the IDE is in the break mode.

 The Ballerina VSCode debugger lets you evaluate expressions in the ways below.